KubaWasilewski/Banking-API/README.md

-A secure and modern RESTfulAPI built wiht Fastapi that simulates banking operations.
+A secure and modern RESTfulAPI built with Fastapi that simulates banking operations.
 Users can register, authenticate, open and manage accounts.